 Sports Protective Gear.

-Every activity we participate in requires some kind of protective wear and the more extreme the activity the better the protection needs to be.
+Every activity we participate in requires some kind of protective wear and so sports protection gear is required.
+The more extreme the activity the better the protection needs to be.
 A very large proportion of our society takes part in sport and recreational activities.
-To take part and to do it safely, sports protective gear must we worn.
+To take part and to do it safely, sports protection gear must we worn.

 Choices and Consequences.